nmucke/StochasticInterpolants.jl/docs/src/example.md

 H, W, C = size(trainset, 1), size(trainset, 2), size(trainset, 3); # Dimensions of the data
 ```

+The model configuration file is loaded and the checkpoint manager is set up.
+The checkpoint manager handles saving and loading of models and the training progress.

 ```julia
 # Setup checkpoint manager that handles saving and loading of models
 # and the training progress